-Why did Ken Burns feature Katharine Phillips so prominently in his 2007 documentary The War?
-Probably because she’s got a great accent, and she’s got great stories.
-Why are we featuring her so prominently in this post?
-She’s got a great accent, and those great stories aren’t just WWII stories—they’re Auburn stories.
+Famed documentarian Ken Burns feature Katharine Phillips prominently in his 2007 documentary The War.
+She has a great accent, and she has great stories.
+And some of them aren’t just WWII stories—they’re Auburn stories.

 On learning that Pearl Harbor was attacked: